matijakolaric-com/django-music-publisher/docs/installation.rst

 in a new tab.
 Once you have completed the registration, their wizard starts.

 Do not change values already set, unless you know exactly what you are doing.
-All you have to do is add values of variables explained here and those from the first wizard.
+All you have to do is add values of variables explained here and *all* variables from the first wizard.

 * ''DJANGO_SUPERUSER_USERNAME'' is the username of your first user.